Editor: David W. Kimberlin, MD, FAAP; Associate Editors: Elizabeth D. Barnett, MD, FAAP; Ruth Lynfield, MD, FAAP; and Mark H. Sawyer, MD, FAAP

 Elizabeth Barnett, MD

-Elizabeth D. Barnett, MD, FAAP is an Associate Editor of the 2021 Red Book and was a member on the Committee on Infectious Diseases from 2014 - 2020.
+Elizabeth D. Barnett, MD, FAAP is an Associate Editor of the 2024 and 2021 editions of Red Book and was a member on the Committee on Infectious Diseases from 2014-2020.
 Dr Elizabeth Barnett is Professor of Pediatrics at Boston University School of Medicine and Chief, Section of Pediatric Infectious Diseases in the Department of Pediatrics at Boston Medical Center.
 She leads the Refugee Health Assessment Program and the Pediatric Travel Clinic.
 Her clinical and research interests include vaccines and vaccine safety, refugee and immigrant medicine, travel medicine, and general pediatric infectious diseases.

 Ruth Lynfield, MD, FAAP